Fighter: Dragoon

 21st-level Dragoon feature

 When you Dive, you conjure an illusory duplicate of yourself.
-This illusion may jump to the same space or any other within range, and then perform any Dive technique except Battle Litany.
+This illusion may jump to the same space or any other within range, and then perform the Heavens' Thrust or High Jump Dive Technique.
 The illusion uses your game statistics if it makes an attack, but attacks are not made with advantage, and its damage is halved.

 Life of the Dragon